sourcegraph/srclib/docs/sources/api/overview.md

 # Overview
 <div class="alert alert-danger" role="alert">Note: The API is still in flux, and may change throughout the duration of this beta.</div>

-The srclib API will be used through the invocation of subcommands of the `src` executable.
+The srclib API will be used through the invocation of subcommands of the `srclib` executable.

 ## API Commands